Financial Aid & Special Appointments

 Readerships

 There is no specific number of readerships, as this depends on enrollments and the decision of the instructor whether or not to use a reader.
-Readerships pay about $20.28 per hour.
+Contact the Graduate Advisor for details on Readership salaries.

 Union